rasberry/Parfait/README.md

 ## Tests to create ##

 * what happens if the par2 data gets corrupted ?
+  * looks like any damage to par2 files reduces the amount of data that can be recovered. it seems to be proportional to how much damage was done.
 * how much corruption results in the inability to recover
+  * looks like it's something like (redundancy * % of par2 good data). so basically if your redundancy was 10% and 50% of par2 volume file is corrupt you can recover 10% * 50% = 5%
 * does corruption result in badly restored files
+  * this doesn't seem to be the case
 * is there a particular corruption that restores bad files
+  * not fully tested but haven't seen any yet